Back

 4 hours – $199

-The FEDERAL LAWS and REGULATIONS for CA APPRAISERS course is designed for licensed and certified California real estate appraisers to fulfill the state’s requirement of 4 hours of continuing education focused on federal and state laws and regulations, ensuring they stay informed and compliant.
+The CA LAWS And REGULATIONS For APPRAISERS course is designed for licensed and certified California real estate appraisers to fulfill the state’s requirement of 4 hours of continuing education focused on federal and state laws and regulations, ensuring they stay informed and compliant.

 BREA Approval Number: